royalapplications/beyondnet/Samples/Beyond.NET.Sample.Swift/README.md

 - Make sure the "Build .NET Stuff" scheme is selected
 - Go to "Product - Build"
 - Wait for it to complete successfully
-- Switch to the "BeyondNETSamplesSwift" scheme
+- Switch to the "BeyondNETSampleSwift" scheme
 - Go to "Product - Test"